NickFoley47/Stock-Analysis/README.md

 ## Results

 ### Analysis between Performance of the original script and the refactored script:
-The original script code worked to help find the data we needed for our small amount of data we wanted to analyze.
-When we ran our original script for 2017 the execution time was .5625 seconds while 2018 was .6171 seconds.
-Our execution times were longer than our refactored code.
-The main reason for this longer time was due to how our code was executing.
-In our original code we used a nested for loop which went through 3000 rows of data for each ticker.
-Since we have 12 indexes, we would have go through our 3000 cells of data 12 times, which is why our execution times were longer in our original code.
+The original script code successfully pulled the necessary data for analysis.
+The original subroutine ran the data for 2017 in .5625 seconds and for 2018 in .6171 seconds.
+The refactored code reduced the time for 2017 and 2018 in .4766 seconds (2017) and .5233 seconds (2018) respectively and included additional formatting code.
+The main reason for this longer time in the original subroutine was due to how our code was executing.
+In our original code we used a nested for loop, which went through over 3000 rows of data for each ticker.
+Since we have 12 indexes, we would have go through our 3000 cells of data each time we ran analysis on a ticker.
 Our code would also initialize total volume to 0 for each run of an index for that certain ticker.

 ![Old code snippet]( https://github.com/NickFoley47/Stock-Analysis/blob/main/Resources/Old%20code%20snippet.png)